Washpool World Heritage Trails

 Support Crew and Spectators: Yes, encouraged – 2WD accessible (Google Maps)

-Mandatory that you carry 1 litre of fluid (2 litres recommended) out of the 14.2km aid station.
+Mandatory to carry 1 litre of fluid (2 litres recommended but mandatory if forecasted over 23°C) out of the 14.2km aid station.
 You will be checked at the aid station.

 Toilet: Yes – one unisex NPWS drop toilet